The back story…

 These are the two tower trailers I purchased at auction in mid-June 2020, one named Peanut Butter and the other named Jelly.
 Light tower trailers are the perfect fit for Amateur Radio applications.
 They are portable, offer sturdy tower heights of just under 30 feet, and they typically have Solar power generation (some models) or diesel generators.
 The tilt-over design means no climbing towers to make changes.
 Also, most of the manual hoist versions are on a rotatable pivot point – so there is not a need for a separate rotator.
 Did I mention as registered trailers they are regulated as a motor vehicle trailers and thus may not be subject to the same restrictions that might exist on a permanent home.
 All good stuff.

 Solar power is useful to power radio equipment.
-Local Amateur radio operators in Minnesota have begun building a fleet of tower trailers that can be used independently or together to help served agencies.
+Local Amateur radio operators in Minnesota have built a fleet of tower trailers that can be used independently or together to help served agencies.
 The tower trailers are public service tested and we have a signed MOU with Minnesota VOAD.
 We are up to 11 of these towers now and counting.
 Our QR code also directs people to this web page to learn about ham radio and what our towers might be used for.

 These pieces of equipment are an adventure in the making.
 Here’s what we’ve learned so far: